Forensic Scientist

 Is being a Forensic Scientist more of just a job, a career, or is it a lifestyle?

-Asked by Mikey over 3 years ago
+Asked by Mikey almost 4 years ago

 I think you could ask that about any job.
 It all depends on the person doing it; if it's only a way to get a paycheck, then it's just a job.
 If it's all they want to do, it's a career.
 If it occupies a lot of their personal time, it's a lifestyle.
 But forensic science can be demanding and most of all, unpredictable, so most people wouldn't do it just as a 'job.'Hope that helps!